onflow/docs/docs/evm/guides/foundry.md

 ```

 This will install the Foundry tool suite: `forge`, `cast`, `anvil`, and  `chisel`.

+You may need to reload your shell after `foundryup` installation.

 Check out the official [Installation](https://book.getfoundry.sh/getting-started/installation) guide for more information about different platforms or installing specific versions.